advexp/component-advexp.settings-new/README.md

 #####Cloud: Dynamic settings and Google Firebase Remote Config

 Dynamic settings added to the Google Firebase console can be obtained via *IDynamicSettingsPlugin* interface.
-This interface can be obtained by casting *IFirebaseRemoteConfigPlugin* to type *IDynamicSettingsPlugin*.
-For these dynamic settings, only the Load operation is available.
+This interface can be obtained by casting *IFirebaseRemoteConfigPlugin* to *IDynamicSettingsPlugin* interface.
+For these dynamic settings, only the *Load* operation is available.

 In evaluation version of the Google Firebase Remote Config plugin “v2\_AdvexpSettingsEvaluation\_” prefix will be added to setting names.
 Functions, to specify default values using xml resource (Android) or plist file (iOS) does not implemented.
 Also *FirebaseRemoteConfigConfiguration.ExpirationDuration* value cannot be changed and function *IFirebaseRemoteConfigPlugin.Fetch(long expirationDuration)* is not implemented.
 By default, value of expiration duration is 43200 seconds (12 hours).

 A way of using this plugin may be seen in the component examples:
-Sample.FirebaseRemoteConfig.Android, Sample.FirebaseRemoteConfig.iOS and Sample.FirebaseRemoteConfig.PCL-iOS
+Sample.FirebaseRemoteConfig.Android, Sample.FirebaseRemoteConfig.iOS and Sample.FirebaseRemoteConfig.Standard-iOS

 #####Saving and loading settings by using JSON